Quality edtech for ELLs isn't easy to find, but great options do exist.

 There are, nevertheless, a lot of great edtech tools and strategies you can use with your ELLs, even if the tools themselves aren't ELL-specific.
 Some might even be tools you've already heard of or used -- with an ELL-specific use case that's been hiding in plain sight.

 So, what's the best way to find and use great digital tools with your ELLs?
 A lot will depend on your students' specific needs, but here are a few things to think about when finding the best tools for your classroom.

 1. Look for ELL-friendly supports in the tools you're already using.

 Lots of online tools have built-in features to support differentiated instruction for a variety of learners.
 Newsela offers texts at five variable Lexile levels, many in both English and Spanish.
 ThinkCERCA offers leveled texts with scaffolding for students reading at different levels, including audio versions of texts.
 Though ELA-focused tools are most likely to have the best English-learning supports, plenty of other tools support ELLs' learning in other subject areas.
-Khan Academy is one popular example; the site offers a translated version of its activities for Spanish-speaking students.
+Khan Academy is one popular example; the site offers a translated version of its curriculum in 12 languages.
 As you search, keep in mind that these tools are usually aimed at a more general student audience, so they may be better suited to intermediate or advanced ELLs, and beginning-level ELLs may need more robust support.

 Tools to try: Newsela, ThinkCERCA, Khan Academy

 2. Build basic online resources and productivity tools into daily routines.